Adasha/wrap-chars/README.md

 ## About

 Tiny script containing just one, static method that takes any element and wraps each inline character in a given tag, with an optional class.
-Very small (<3KB minified).
+Very small (<3KB minified, no dependencies).

 Version 1 of this was very blunt in its approach, stripping out any nested tags entirely.
 This version is much more polite, and will do its best to preserve existing markup.
 It has several ways to control the wrapping process.